-- 7. Enable Require acknowledgment if it is mandatory that events associated with the list be manually acknowledged. - 8.
-Enable Enable sound alert to turn on sound notifications for the list if needed. - 9.
-(Optional) If you have enabled a daily search, check Collect data location, so all records associated to this watch list may receive daily search events.

-10. On the Permissions tab, assign privileges on the watch list, specifying which user roles are allowed to change/view the watch list settings.
+- 7. (Optional) If you have enabled daily search, select Collect data location, so all records associated to this watch list may receive daily search events. - 8.
+On the Permissions tab, assign privileges on the watch list, specifying which user roles are allowed to change/view the watch list settings.